Port of Limassol

-The Port of Limassol is the largest port in Cyprus, located in the city of Limassol.
+The Port of Limassol (Λιμάνι Λεμεσού), also known as the Limassol New Port is the largest port in Cyprus, located in the city of Limassol.

 Location

 The port is located in the Eastern Mediterranean and is considered one of the busiest ports in the Mediterranean transit trade.

 Importance

 Limassol's New Port is now the principal seaport of the island.
-This was largely a direct result of the Turkish invasion of Cyprus in 1974 leaving the Port of Famagusta within occupied territory and inaccessible to Greek Cypriots.
+This was largely a result of the Turkish invasion of Cyprus in 1974 leaving the Port of Famagusta within occupied territory and inaccessible.
 Cyprus is an established player in the shipping industry.
 The city of Limassol is a centre for numerous global shipping companies.
 Most of the island’s cargo (importation and exportation) is also handled in this port.
 In the year 2000, 3,589,000 tonnes of cargo were handled whilst there were roughly 1 million passenger arrival and departures (>90% of total traffic).
 Over 50 international cruise liners include Cyprus in their Mediterranean Sea routes resulting in much of the passenger traffic.